Generative Feature-driven Image Replay for Continual Learning: Training details

+For image distillation, we set $\lambda_\mathrm{ID} 10 \kappa$, where $\kappa = \frac{|\mathcal{C}_\mathrm{p}|}{|\mathcal{C}_\mathrm{c}|}$ is the ratio between the number of previous and current classes.
+For the discriminator augmentation, we empirically found that it is beneficial to limit the probability $p$ of augmentations to $0.5$.
+In limited-data scenarios such as ours, $p>0.5$ would otherwise trigger relatively soon and lead to augmentation \emph{leaking}~\cite{Karras2020TrainingData}, e.g., $G$ would start to synthesize upside-down images.

-For generator distillation, we use $\lambda_{GD} = 10$ with an additional ratio $\kappa = \frac{n_{prev}}{n_{curr}}$ between the number of previous and current classes. $\lambda_{GD}$ is then scaled by this factor, in order to increase the emphasis of the generator distillation (in relation to the GAN loss) as more tasks are added.
-We use $\gamma = 0.1$ for the discriminator's $R_1$ regularization (see~\cite{Mescheder2018WhichConverge}).
-As in previous work, we minimize $R_1$ regularization only every $I_{R_1} = 16$ discriminator steps (referred to as lazy $R_1$ regularization in~\cite{Karras2020AnalyzingStyleGAN}).
-For all settings, we employed a batch size of 64 and a learning rate of 0.0025 for both discriminator and generator.
-Note that the discriminator is updated once per generator update.
-Details on the duration of the GAN training for each task size are provided in Table~\ref{tab:hyperparams_gan}.
+For the discriminator's $R_1$ regularization (see~\cite{Mescheder2018WhichConverge}), we use $\lambda_{R_1} 0.5$.
+Similarly to~\cite{Karras2020AnalyzingStyleGAN}, we employ \emph{lazy} $R_1$ regularization, i.e., $R_1$ is minimized only every $16$ discriminator steps.
+We used a batch size of $64$ and an equalized learning rate of $0.0025$ for both discriminator and generator.
+Details on the number of iterations in the GAN training are provided in Table~\ref{tab:hyperparams_gan} for each task size.